Developing a stronger community through reading

-Each year since 2004, York County Libraries joins public libraries throughout the Central Pennsylvania region, along with five Harrisburg Area Community College campuses, Penn State York, York College of Pennsylvania, and a variety of new and returning community partners to collaborate and to focus on a selected title.
+Each year since 2004 York County Libraries joins public libraries throughout the Central Pennsylvania region along with five Harrisburg Area Community College campuses, Penn State York, York College of Pennsylvania, and community partners to select a title.

-The regional reading campaign, named One Book, One Community: Our Region Reads, promotes the value of reading by recommending a compelling book that links the community in a common conversation.
-One Book programs encourage dialogue about a particular book, but also foster lifelong learning and the development of a strong community identity.
+The regional reading campaign One Book, One Community: Our Region Reads promotes the value of reading by recommending a compelling book that links the community in a common conversation.
+One Book programs encourage dialogue and foster lifelong learning and a strong community identity.

 Who can participate in One Book, One Community?

 Older teens and adults are welcome to participate!

 When is the new book available to read?

 Reading begins in January and book discussions and related events are held at libraries, colleges, and partner bookstores throughout the winter and spring.